Teaching, Learning & Assessment @ WSB

 Workshop Outcomes

-This workshop will introduce you to Universal Design for Learning, especially as newly revised for higher education (CAST, 2014).
-You will discover how to implement UDL in the design of your interactions with learners, creating spaces for best teaching practices to take place—in the classroom and beyond.
-By attending this workshop, you will be able to:
+At our April 4 workshop, Tom introduced participants to Universal Design for Learning, emphasizing the newly revised elements for higher education (CAST, 2014).
+We learned how to implement UDL in the design of your interactions with learners, creating spaces for best teaching practices to take place—in the classroom and beyond.
+If you missed the workshop, you can still view the recording and discover new ideas for:

-• provide students with broader access to learning interactions,
+• providing students with broader access to learning interactions,

-• help learners find more time for study and practice, and
+• helping learners find more time for study and practice, and

-• save yourself time and effort in the classroom.
+• saving yourself time and effort in the classroom.

 Thomas J. Tobin, PhD, MSLS, PMP, MOT, CPACC